WDD 131: Dynamic Web Fundamentals

 Overview

-JavaScript objects are a way to group related data and functions together.
-Objects are a core concept in JavaScript and are used extensively in the language.
-In this activity, you will learn how to create and use objects in JavaScript.
+JavaScript objects group related data and functions together.
+They are a core concept in JavaScript and used extensively throughout the language.
+In this activity, you will learn how to create and use objects effectively.

 "An object is a collection of related data and/or functionality.
 These usually consist of several variables and functions (which are called properties and methods when they are inside objects)." – MDN